prizraksarvar/ndpi-netfilter/nDPI-patch/README.md

 ### cndpi - Copy nDPI

-This script copies a file that needs to be patched from the nDPI submodule to the current directlry.
+This script copies a file that needs to be patched from the nDPI submodule to the current directory.
 Use it like:

 ```
   cd nDPI-patch/src/lib